ejhall78/nc-games/README.md

 ```

 This should open a new tab in your default browser and head to localhost:3000/ where you can see the app working

+## User login

+Currently, I have not integrated any user authentication or the ability to make a new user account.
+Therefore, the default user signed in is `jessjelly` and you can write and delete reviews and comments owned by this user